CoFH/cofh.github.io/docs/thermal-cultivation/index.md

 ![Thermal Cultivation logo](/assets/images/modlogos/thermal-cultivation.png){:.cofh-mod-page-logo}

-**Thermal Cultivation** is one of the mods in the 'Thermal' series.
+**Thermal Cultivation** is one of the mods in the Thermal Series.
 It provides tools that assist with farming and ranching.